Linaro/lava/doc/dispatcher-design.rst

 writers can also add a run step which enables authorization for a different user, if the test requires this.

+.. note:: The ``/root/.ssh/authorized_keys`` file will be replaced when the LAVA overlay is unpacked, if it exists in the test image already.
+This is a security precaution (so that test images can be shared easily without allowing unexpected access).
+Hacking sessions append to this file after the overlay has been unpacked.

 .. _host_role:

 Considerations with a secondary connection